 For the logistics, double-check all appointments have been confirmed a few days before the interviews.
 If any schedules have changed, you can at least work in an alternative interviewer.
-Do it ahead of time and the applicant won’t even realize.
+Do it ahead of time and the applicant won’t even know it.

-If you use a room for your interviews, ensure that you don’t use the same room for interviews if you run back-to-back interviews.
+If you use a room for your interviews, make sure you don’t use the same room for interviews if you run them back-to-back.
 You want to avoid having the next candidate show up in the room early while you are still interviewing the previous candidate.

 3. Prepare the Candidates

 In general, it is a good idea to prepare the candidates for the interview.
 Let them know who they’re going to be talking to, some background on the company, department, role, and anything else you think may be of importance to help the candidate perform at their best in the interview.
 Remember – it is not just the intent for you to ‘grill’ the candidate, it’s your job to woo them as well.
 Make their first interaction a positive one, while you ensure the candidates have what it takes.

 For the video interview, work with your IT specialist to create a short instruction of your video conferencing platform.
 You can share this with the candidates so they can prepare the technical side of the interview.
 Most likely the candidate will know the workings if you use Handouts or Zoom, but it may be beneficial if you use a more corporate-oriented tool such as WebEx or Teams.
 When you do, advise the candidate to download and test beforehand, to avoid issues of the tool not being available at the moment of the interview.

 4. Build in Enough Time